Assisted Living: Expectations vs Reality

 How's the food?

-If you won’t be preparing your own meals, it’s important that the food the facility provides is appealing to you.
-Check out a regular weekly menu; taste the food.
+If you won't be cooking, the food matters.
+Ask to see a weekly menu and taste it.
 Do they offer different meal options?
-Do you have the option to eat in your room?
+Can you eat in your room?

 How do they address healthcare needs and handle medical emergencies?